-- Items should be thoroughly sanitized between each user. - When retrieving or returning bows/firearms to the rack or storage table, encourage only one individual to approach at a time. - Allow ample time between events or practices for proper cleaning and sanitization of the facilities and equipment. - Target backers and bases should be sanitized at the end of practice. - Apply sanitizer to target tacks/pins when done. - Ammo should be distributed for shooters using gloves.
+- Items should be thoroughly sanitized between each user. - When retrieving or returning bows/firearms to the rack or storage table, only one individual should approach at a time.
+If the range has multiple bow racks, they should be spaced at least six feet apart to allow multiple individuals to pick up and place equipment. - Ample time must be allotted between events or practices to allow for proper cleaning and sanitization of the facilities and equipment. - o Target backers and bases should be sanitized at the end of practice. - Apply sanitizer to target tacks/pins when done. - Ammo should be distributed for shooters using gloves.
 Shooters should shoot all ammo provided to them.